ashwini-porkute/Practical_CNN_Implementation/README.md

 # Steps to be followed while designing CNN:
 --------------------------------------------

-Step 1:
+Step 1: Importing basic libraries required
 -------
-Importing basic libraries required
 - tensorflow for model api and keras layers requirement.
 - matplotlib used to plot the visualizing diagrams
 - pandas used for access/alter dataset
 - sklearn to divide the dataset, scaling the features of dataset.

-Step 2:
+Step 2: Reading dataset and splitting
 -------
 Reading the cifar10 image dataset using tensorflow inbuilt load_data function(dataset loading), it also divides the data into train and test.

-Step 3:
+Step 3: Feature Engineering
 -------
 Feature engineering as follows:
 - scaling the pixel values of image to the maximum pixel value i.e 255

-Step 4:
+Step 4: Visualizing the data
 -------
 Plotting the images using matplotlib for EDA(Exploratory Data Analysis)

-Step 5:
+Step 5: Developing the model
 -------
 Creating the CNN model
 - create and stacked "Conv2D layer followed with MaxPooling2D", flattened the output and then created fully connected layers for output.

-Step 6:
+Step 6: Compile and train Model
 -------
 Compiling and training the CNN model.

-Step 7:
+Step 7: Evaluating the Trained model
 -------
 Plotted the graph of train and validation accuracy throughout the training.

-Step 8:
+Step 8: Inferencing on the model
 -------
 Performing prediction on trained model and evaluated the performance metrics.